History of Chatfield College

 In 1845, a group of Ursuline Sisters dedicated to education came to Ohio from France.
 Their leader, Sister Julia Chatfield, founded the Ursuline convent in St. Martin, Ohio and the community immediately began construction of a four-story brick school building in the Brown County wilderness.
 From that foundation, the educational mission of the Ursulines of Brown County has reached children and adults through the public school system, a boarding school, a summer camp, counseling, high school, and college.

 In 1958, the Sisters founded the Ursuline Teacher Training Institute to provide a quality liberal arts education to women joining the Ursuline Order.
 In 1971, the public was admitted and the school was renamed Chatfield College in honor of Sr. Julia Chatfield.
-Today, Chatfield College continues the Ursuline tradition of fine education at both the St. Martin campus in rural Brown County, Ohio and the Cincinnati location at historic Findlay Market.
+Today, Chatfield College continues the Ursuline tradition of fine education at both the St. Martin campus in rural Brown County, Ohio and the Cincinnati location in the Over-the-Rhine neighborhood

 Chatfield College is accredited by the Higher Learning Commission (30 North LaSalle Street, Suite 2400; Chicago, Illinois 60602; (800) 621-7440).
 Chatfield is a member of the Greater Cincinnati Consortium of Colleges and Universities, and credits earned at Chatfield are easily transferable to other accredited institutions.
 Chatfield College is authorized by the Ohio Board of Regents to grant the Associate of Arts degree.
 Chatfield is accredited to offer the third year of study towards the bachelor’s degree.